 When using the kitchen sink method, you can expect your pizza to rise in about an hour, possibly two.
 This makes it a great go-to for Saturday night dinner parties when you have a few extra hours to spare.

 No Time Crunch

 No time crunch?
 Perfect.
 It is recommended to cold-proof dough for around 24 hours.
 This allows the crust to develop the perfect texture and flavor, regardless of the type of pizza you’re creating.

 The low and slow method goes like this:

-- Place the pizza dough inside of a covered bowl.
+- Place the pizza dough inside a covered bowl.
 Remember that the bowl should be large enough to accommodate dough that’s doubled in size.
 Use plastic wrap or a lid.

 - Place the bowl inside the refrigerator.
-This method uses the cold air from the fridge to slow down the proofing process, which is essential for perfect pizza crust.
+This method uses the cold air from the fridge to slow down the proofing process, which is essential for a perfect pizza crust.

 - Leave inside the fridge for up to 24 hours.
 Twenty-four hours is usually the golden number for pizza dough rising in the fridge, but keep an eye on it.
 Some pizza doughs might be fine with 15 or 20 hours of rising instead.

 By now, you’re an expert on how long to let pizza dough rise.
 The low and slow method in the fridge is the best option, if possible.
 Still have some lingering questions?
 Then keep reading!
 Below are some must-see FAQs.